 You'll find these options functional and stylish.

-- Verdana desk: APT 2B has an office furniture section for stylish and compact desks, such as the Verdana (47.5"W x 27.5"D x 33.5"H) in a walnut finish with cubbies and drawers for storage (around $840).
+- Vacca desk: Wayfair has stylish and compact desks, such as the Vacca (47"W x 23.8"D x 30"H) in gray and wood finish drawers for storage (around $200).
 Add a Tamzen green and gray chair with an adjustable lumbar support pad for a great modern look (around $350).

 - Secretary desk: If you need an office corner, Hayneedle offers a desk (51"W x 19"D x 45"H) in a black finish with multi-storage options that include 10 drawers, a large base cabinet with a hutch and hinged slant top (around $ 750).